Our Reconciliation and Indigenous Inclusion Policy

 Where possible, Rise will seek to influence the approach applied by clients, associations, and communities we engage with to align with our principles and commitments.

-As a team that works mostly in a remote and virtual environment, the team at Rise lives and works across a variety of Traditional Territories.
-We conduct our work mainly from Treaty 7 Territory, and the Traditional Territories of the Niitsitapi (Blackfoot) Confederacy: Siksika, Kainai and Pikani; the Îyâxe Nakoda (Stoney Nakoda); the Tsuut’ina Nation, as well as Ktunaxa ?amaki?is, the homelands of the Ktunaxa Peoples.
-We also acknowledge the Métis Nation Region 3 of Alberta and the Kootenay Region of the Métis Nation of British Columbia.
+As a team that works mostly in a remote and virtual environment, we live and and work across a variety of Traditional Territories.
+We conduct our work mainly from Treaty 7 Territory, and the Traditional Territories of the Siksikaitsitapi (Blackfoot Confederacy): Siksika, Kainai, and Pikani; the Îyâxe Nakoda (Stoney Nakoda); the Tsuut’ina Nation; and the Ktunaxa ?amaki?is, the homelands of the Ktunaxa Peoples.
+We also acknowledge the Métis Nation of Alberta and the Kootenay Region of the Métis Nation of British Columbia.

-We acknowledge that we support organizations that impact and are located in proximity to and, on the Traditional Territories and Treaty Lands of, a variety of Indigenous Communities and Organizations.
+We acknowledge that we support organizations that impact and are in proximity to, and on the Traditional Territories of, a variety of Indigenous Communities and organizations.
 As we live our purpose and advance Truth and Reconciliation, we listen, learn and reflect as we build and share knowledge about the interconnectivity with the land and those who have and continue to steward it.
 Following reflection, we act, as we respond to the call to Reconciliation and support the creation of a more equitable and inclusive society for all.

 Commitments and Actions

 - Amplify: We see the opportunity to use our influence and network to amplify the voices of Indigenous Communities and Organizations.
 We commit to using our online presence to amplify Indigenous voices and causes at least once a week.